Fast Neural Network Inference on FPGAs for Triggering on Long-Lived Particles at Colliders: Results

 The inference time and the throughput of the CNN and AE models on different architectures are also studied and results are presented in Tables~\ref{tab:time-CNN} and \ref{tab:time-AE}.
 The inference on the FPGA accelerator cards require to batch images with a fixed size, which depends on the DPU of the accelerator card and is declared by the manufacturer.
-The U50 card requires a batch size of three, while the U250 of four.
-For showing results as much consistent as possible a batch size of four is also implemented for studying the inference time and the throughput on CPU and GPU architectures.
-The measurements on the CPU and GPU architectures have been performed by converting the model into ONNX format with the runtime engines corresponding to these two architectures~\cite{ONNX}.
+The U50 and U250 cards require a batch size of three and four, respectively.
+For consistency in the reported results, a batch size of four is also implemented for studying the inference time and the throughput on CPU and GPU architectures.
+The measurements on the CPU and GPU architectures have been performed by converting the model into the Open Neural Network Exchange (ONNX) format with the runtime engines corresponding to these two architectures~\cite{ONNX}.
 The ONNX format was found to substantially improve the results, even more than one order of magnitude on both architectures.
 The measurements on the CPU were performed using all the cores and on a machine equipped with AMD EPYC 7302 16-Core processors.
-The measurements on the GPU instead were performed on a GPU NVIDIA Tesla V100, and using the float models before quantization.
+The measurements on the GPU were performed on a GPU NVIDIA Tesla V100, and using the float models before quantization.
 The inference time results are obtained by averaging on few tens of measurements.
-Instead the throughput is estimated by inferring the models with 10k images.
-The first measurements on FPGAs are typically discarded since it was observed to be systematically higher.
+The throughput is estimated by inferring the models with 10k images.
+The first measurements of both inference time and throughput on accelerators are discarded since they were observed to be systematically higher.